How I Work

 How Does It Work?

 One-on-one coaching sessions typically last one hour.
 They take place via Skype or phone (or in person, in the case of Manila-based clients).
-New clients typically contract to work with me for a 3-month initial period, although this may vary based on your situation and needs.
+New clients typically contract to work with me for a 3- to 6-month initial period, although this may vary based on your situation and needs.

 For more information on one-on-one pricing and packages, please contact me at shana (at) developmentcrossroads (dot) com.